Understanding ProShares UltraPro QQQ's Unusual Options Activity | Benzinga

 Understanding ProShares UltraPro QQQ's Unusual Options Activity

-On Friday, shares of ProShares UltraPro QQQ (NASDAQ:TQQQ) saw unusual options activity.
-After the option alert, the stock price moved down to $131.89.
+ProShares UltraPro QQQ (NASDAQ:TQQQ) shares experienced unusual options activity on Thursday.
+The stock price moved up to $137.6 following the option alert.

 - Option Type: SWEEP